S95Sedan/Voron-Stuff/Breakout PCB/README.md

-Gerbers for the latest verion added, any suggestions and/or problems feel free to contact me on discord.
+Gerbers for the latest verion added, any suggestions and/or problems feel free to contact me on the voron discord.

 Already had the idea for a while but design mainly came together due to there not being much options out there for breakout pcb's and to include some features which i personally might use.